-As of right now, here’s where all 30 MLB teams stand in reference to their preseason win total.
+- Here's a rundown of all 30 MLB teams and where they stand in relation to their preseason over/unders.

 MLB Win Total Tracker